AledPeart/Aled-Garfield-Photography/TESTING.md

   margin-right: 0;
 }
 ```
-4. Images stretching horizontally on Iphone/Ipad.
+4. Images stretching horizontally on iphone/ipad.
 ![bug screenshot 4](https://github.com/AledPeart/MS1-Aled-Garfield-Photography/blob/master/assets/images/bug4.jpg)
-When my site was viewed in safari on an Ipad and an Iphone, the images in the portfolio section of the homepage appeared to be stretching out vertically.
+When my site was viewed in safari on an ipad and an iphone, the images in the portfolio section of the homepage appeared to be stretching out vertically.
 When testing in Chrome DevTools and on physical devices using the Chrome browser the issue did not appear, and the images scaled to fit the screen appropriately.
 I tried to fix the issue using Bootstrap's 'image-fluid' class.
 I was unable to resolve this by myself, but after some investigating I found a solution on [Stack Overflow](https://stackoverflow.com/questions/57516373/image-stretching-in-flexbox-in-safari).
 Credit to @Michael_B for the following snippet which addressed the issue:

 ```
 portfolio-image-div {